-On 6th August 2008 an award in the cases CAS 2008/A/1622, 1623 & 1624 FC Schalke 04, Werder Bremen & FC Barcelona v.
-FIFA concerning the release of certain players for the OG was rendered.
-With regard to the Club, this award stated that:
+On 6th August 2008 the award in the cases CAS 2008/A/1622, 1623 & 1624 FC Schalke 04, Werder Bremen & FC Barcelona v.
+FIFA concerning the release of certain players (Rafinha, Diego and Lionel Messi) for the OG was issued.
+In such award it was stated that the three claimant clubs had not legal obligation to release the mentioned players for the OG.